PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

             take further action for its fixation;

-        -   make sure the processing activity is done in accordance with this Policy, other Playform’s policies, as well as the Data Protection Laws;
+        -   make sure the processing activity is done in accordance with this Policy, other PlayForm’s policies, as well as the Data Protection Laws;

         -   add the processing activity to the Records of processing activities;